 Our savings accounts are held with PC Financial and ING Direct.
 We usually hold a fair bit of cash in case “something” comes up.
 The “something” can be anything that requires cash such as an investment opportunity that requires quick cash or maybe an emergency car/home repair.
 We also need cash to cover any future tax liabilities.

-Our real estate holdings consist of a primary residence and REITs plus a rental property.
+Our real estate holdings consist of a primary residence and REITs.
 The value of the principal residence remains valued at the purchase price (+inflation) despite significant appreciation in the local real estate market.

 The pension amount listed above is the value of both of our defined benefit pension plans.
 I basically take the semi annual statement and add the contribution amounts (not including employer matching) on a monthly basis.
 The commuted value of the pensions are not included in the statements as they are difficult to estimate.